Social Issues

 Residents express concern over affordability and potential public health impact

-As global price adjustments loom, many Ghanaians are calling for measures to ensure that such essential products remain accessible to all.
+Considering the impending rise in costs, some Ghanaians are calling for measures to ensure that such essential products remain accessible to all.

 Related Articles